MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-05-10-selective-supervised-contrastive-learning.md

 How to handle noisy labels?
 ------
-The proposed algorithm by the paper **Selective Supervised Contrastive Learning with Noisy Labels** denoted by Sel-Con consists of two steps:
+The proposed algorithm by the paper **Selective Supervised Contrastive Learning with Noisy Labels [1]** denoted by Sel-Con consists of two steps:

 * Select pairs of examples that the algorithm is confident about their label.
 * Train the network with the confident pairs using Sup-Con algorithm.